tianyin/rex/README.md

   verifier

 Rex aims to address these issues by directly leveraging the safety guarantee from _safe Rust_.
-Developers can implement their programs in anyway that can be written in safe Rust with [few restrictions](docs/rust_rex_subset.md), and no longer need to worry about program complexity, the code generator, or finding the (many time counter-intuitive) way of expressing the same logic to please the verifier.
+Developers can implement their programs in any way that can be written in safe Rust with [few restrictions](docs/rust_rex_subset.md), and no longer need to worry about program complexity, the code generator, or finding the (many time counter-intuitive) way of expressing the same logic to please the verifier.